Harvey Lake Cabin

 Directions

-By float plane: 18 miles from Petersburg.
-By boat: 21 miles from Petersburg to trailhead, then a half-mile hike to the cabin.
-Look for red and white diamond-shaped marker at trailhead on beach, east of a small islet and south of private cabins.
-Best boat mooring is 50 yards south of marker.
-Boats will go dry at low tide unless anchored in the hole south of the trailhead.
-In fall, winter, and early spring, frozen lake surfaces may prevent float plane access.
+By float plane from Petersburg: 18 miles directly to Harvey Lake.
+In fall, winter, and early spring, float planes may be unable to land due to frozen lake surface.
+By boat from Petersburg: 21 miles to Woewodski Island, then a half-mile hike to the cabin.
+Look for the red and white diamond-shaped trailhead marker on the beach, east of a small islet and south of private cabins.
+Best boat mooring is 50 yards south of the marker; boats will go dry at low tide unless anchored in the hole south of the trailhead.

 Amenities